nandansn/js-test-projects/README.md

 > add the name and form age value as person object, have display button to display all the name age as list
 >
 > add text to enter name, add button to remove the entered name from the list elements
+>
+> use innerHtml to set new html elements passing dynamic values, also use textContent to set/get the values